 Erin graduated in Spring 2012 with a double major in Legal Studies and Political Science.
 She interned with the Project in Spring 2012 and worked part-time for us in the summer 2012.

 Erin firmly believes in the concept of justice, which led her to work with the Project.
 She hopes that her experience with the Project will help deliver justice to the innocent men and women who have been wrongfully convicted.
-Erin is currently working in the Governor's Office as a member of the Dunn Fellowship and will begin attending the Charlotte School of Law in the fall of 2013.
+Erin is currently worked in the IL Governor’s Office as a member of the Dunn Fellowship and is now attending the Charlotte School of Law having begun in the Fall of 2013.